Frequently Asked Questions (FAQs)

 How does the Community Support Program (CSP) work?

-The APOs ensure costs relating to the visa are paid by the organisations or individuals putting applicants forward.
-They are also responsible (in partnership with Humanitarian Settlement Program providers) for overseeing the delivery of settlement support for the successful Visa Applicants by their Australian Supporters for up to 12 months after arriving in Australia, and for monitoring and reporting on the settlement of entrants to the Department of Home Affairs.
+The APOs ensure costs relating to the visa are paid by the individuals or organisations putting the visa applicants forward.
+APOs are also responsible (in partnership with Humanitarian Settlement Program providers) for overseeing the delivery of settlement support for the successful applicants for up to 12 months after arriving in Australia, and for monitoring and reporting on the settlement of entrants to the Department of Home Affairs.
+For further information on the CSP, please refer to the Department of Home Affair’s CSP website: https://homeaffairs.gov.au/csp

 What are Approved Proposing Organisations (APOs)?